Leadership of small and medium enterprises

 1. Main facts and figures

-- in 2018, 5.4% of small and medium enterprise (SME) employers were led by a majority of people from an ethnic minority (excluding White minorities)
+• in 2021, 6.1% of small and medium enterprise (SME) employers were led by a majority of people from an ethnic minority (excluding white minorities)

-- the accommodation and food services sector had the highest percentage of ethnic minority-led SME employers
+• the human health sector had the highest percentage of ethnic minority-led SME employers

-- the agriculture and utilities, construction, and transport and storage industries had the lowest percentage of ethnic minority-led non-employer SMEs
+• the other services sector had the highest percentage of ethnic minority-led non-employer SMEs

 What the data measures